Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

-This description is very useful.
-Visually, a homoclinic loop occurs when two vertices of the period-gon lie on a horizontal line.
-It is then clear that this can only occur when the vertical axis is a symmetry of the period-gon, in which case homoclinic bifurcation(s) occur simultaneously separating the singular points in groups of one or two points.
-Consider two singularities $a$, $b$ of the vector field.
+Consider now two singularities $\alpha$, $\beta$ of the vector field.
 Each of them corresponds to a side $A$, $B$ of the period-gon.
-One sees that there are trajectories between $a$ and $b$ if and only if there is a non-empty intersection of the interior of the orthogonal projections of $A$ and $B$ to the imaginary axis.
-In the absence of homoclinic loops, this corresponds to a zig-zag ordering.
+One sees that there are trajectories between $\alpha$ and $\beta$ if and only if there is a non-empty intersection of the interior of the orthogonal projections of $A$ and $B$ to the imaginary axis.
+In the absence of homoclinic loops, this corresponds to a zig-zag ordering, the same as the linear ordering of the $\Re(\kappa_k)$ if $k>1$.

-Moreover, from the rotational movement of the period-gon, we deduce the monotonic behavior of the separatrices of $\infty$ very close to the bifucations: in the $t$-coordinate, the attracting separatrices are the horizontal lines that end on a vertex of the period-gon situated on the right of the imaginary axis, and they all move in the same direction, up or down, when the argument of the parameter $\theta$ changes, while the repelling separatrices come from the vertices of the period-gon situated on the left and they all move in the other direction, thus leading to the announced change in the Douady-Sentenac combinatorial invariant. \end{proof}
+Moreover, from the rotational movement of the period-gon, we deduce the monotonic behavior of the separatrices of $\infty$ very close to a bifucation: in the $t$-coordinate, the separatrices coming from infinity\footnote{Sometimes called attracting separatrices because they are asymptotic, at $\infty$ in $z$ coordinate, to the attracting axes of the parabolic point of the case $\eps=0$.} are the horizontal lines that stem rightwards from the vertices of the period-gon, while the horizontal lines stemming leftwards from the vertices correspond to separatrices going to infinity.
+Between two consecutive values of $\theta$ such that the period-gon is symmetric w.r.t.\ the imaginary axis, the imaginary part of each vertex of the period-gon will depend monotonically on $\theta$, leading to the announced change in the Douady-Estrada-Sentenac combinatorial invariant. \end{proof}

+In the star shaped domain, the singularities are at the end of the branches.
+The attracting ones correspond to branches tending to infinity in a direction in $(-\pi/2,\pi/2)$, the neutral one to vertical branches and the repelling ones to a direction in $(\pi/2,3\pi/2)$.
+In particular, this reproves that the attracting (resp.\ repelling) singularities have consecutive arguments.